 Suitability of entry for printing—All entries should be rendered with fullest possible attention to tone and detail.
 These are important prerequisites in printing, as they determine texture and directions of lining.
 The wing and feather construction must be particularly well defined, as a printer is reliant on the art of the naturalist for detail.

 Submission procedures for entry—The lower, detachable portion of the contestant’s Reproduction Rights Agreement must be attached to the back of the entry.
 The name of the species depicted shall also be printed on the back of the entry.
 Each entry shall be mounted with a three inch mat (total size including mat will not exceed 15 x 18 inches).
 Each entry shall be protected by a covering of acetate or cellophane (suggestion: heavy acetate attached only at the top of the mat will allow judges the opportunity to view the painting without a reflective cover over it).
 Entries will not be accepted that are in wooden frames or under glass.
-Each entry shall be protectively wrapped and mailed first class registered mail, or shipped United Parcel to: Division of Wildlife and Freshwater Fisheries, Department of Conservation and Natural Resources, 64 North Union Street, Montgomery, Alabama 36130.
+Each entry shall be protectively wrapped and mailed first class registered mail, or shipped United Parcel to: Division of Wildlife and Freshwater Fisheries, Department of Conservation and Natural Resources, 64 North Union Street, Montgomery, AL 36130.
 Entries will be promptly processed when received.
 Each contestant must also sign and submit the top portion of the Reproduction Rights Agreement.